 All MapBiomas products are constantly evolving.
-The initial effort was divided into four phases:
+The initial effort was divided into Collections:

 - MapBiomas Collection maps are an evolving product.
 When using the data make sure that you are always using the latest version available.